Frequently Asked Questions

 When will I find out if I have been selected?

 The lottery draw will take place shortly after the application deadline.
-We will send a letter to all applicants, informing them if they have or have not been selected to attend camp.
-These letters will be sent by email the week of April 11-15, 2022.
-Selection information will not be given over the phone.
+A letter will be sent to all applicants by email to inform them if they have been selected or not to attend camp.
+This email will be sent by the end of the day on Wednesday, April 12, 2023.
 Those selected to attend camp are asked to confirm their attendance by completing registration and payment by Friday, May 5, 2023.

 Is there a waiting list?

 Yes, there is a waiting list.
 Each applicant is assigned a number, which is used for the lottery draw.
 The first 50 names picked in the draw are chosen to attend camp.
 The remaining names are put on a waiting list in the order set up for the lottery.
 Please note that only those who applied by the deadline date are eligible for the waiting list.